Richard Donchian

-Richard Davoud Donchian (September 1905, in Hartford, Connecticut – April 24, 1993, in Fort Lauderdale, Florida) was an American commodities and futures trader, and a pioneer in the field of managed futures.
+Richard Davoud Donchian (September 1905 – April 24, 1993) was an American commodities and futures trader, and a pioneer in the field of managed futures.

 The first publicly managed futures fund, Futures, Inc., was started by Donchian in 1949.
 He also developed the trend timing method of futures investing and introduced the mutual fund concept to the field of money management.

 Richard Donchian is considered to be the creator of the managed futures industry and is credited with developing a systematic approach to futures money management.
 His professional trading career was dedicated to advancing a more conservative approach to futures trading.

 Biography

-Donchian's parents were Armenian immigrants from Western Armenia, which was occupied by the Ottoman Empire in the 1880s, and had come to settle in the United States.
+Donchian's parents were Armenian immigrants from Western Armenia, which was controlled by the Ottoman Empire in the 1880s, and had come to settle in the United States.
 As a young man Donchian went to school in Connecticut, later graduating from Yale University with a Bachelor of Arts degree in Economics.
 He later received his Master of Business Administration from MIT Sloan School of Management.
-Donchian's first taste of the job market was as an assistant in his family’s Oriental rug business.
+Donchian's first taste of the job market was as an assistant in his family's Oriental rug business.

 During this time, Donchian came across the fictionalized biography of stock market whiz Jesse Livermore, titled Reminiscences of a Stock Operator.
 After reading this book, Donchian became so fascinated that his interest turned to studying the financial markets.
 During the market crash of 1929 he lost some money.
 This experience led him to study technical analysis and become a student of price history alone and for its own sake.

 Donchian began his Wall Street career in the 1930s.
 He published a very popular stock market service called Security Pilot which he sold to brokerage houses.
 During the summer of 1933 he became an account executive and securities analyst with Hemphill, Noyes and Co, while still working as the Vice President of the Samuel Rug Company.

 World War II would take Richard Donchian into the US military and participation in the invasion of Sicily.
 He was later promoted to Air Force statistical officer.
 After the war he became a private investment adviser and securities analyst.
-Richard was self-employed until 1960.
+He was self-employed until 1960.
 In 1948, he changed his focus from securities analysis to active trading and developing his rule-based technical system.
 He established the trading firm Futures, Inc., which was one of the first publicly held commodity funds.

 Donchian developed a rule-based trading approach which became known as Trend following.
 It is based on the assumption that commodity prices moved in long, sustained moves.
 He developed and used a trading system that incorporated Trading rules, Trading guidelines, and his weekly rule system based on moving averages.
 He wrote many articles on futures trading and securities and became known as "the Father of Trend Following".